-Students are responsible for maintaining duplicate copies of all work submitted in this course and retaining all returned, graded work until the semester is over.
-Should the need arise for a resubmission of papers or a review of graded papers, it is the student's responsibility to have and to make available this material.
+Please do not throw away your assignments.
+You are responsible for maintaining duplicate copies of all work submitted in this course and retaining all returned, graded work until the semester is over.
+Should the need arise for a resubmission of papers or a review of graded papers, it is your responsibility to have and to make available this material.
 I recommend keeping a three-ring binder or expanding folder to organize handouts and workshop poems.